 Trekking Manaslu is no walk in the park.
-It’s strenuous and challenging with uneven trails that typically run through wild forests and over the cliff tops.
+It’s strenuous and challenging, with uneven trails that typically run through wild forests and over the cliff tops.
 The route is indeed not for the faint-hearted or underprepared.
-Even for trained and experienced backpackers, it’s challenging, but they have a fleeting advantage.
-Trekkers climbing Manaslu have to prepare themselves for a tireless walk through the tropical forests and river gorges.
+It's challenging even for trained and experienced backpackers, but they have a fleeting advantage.
+Trekkers climbing Manaslu must prepare for a tireless walk through the tropical forests and river gorges.

 As the Manaslu trekking route is 177 km long, you’ll have to gear up for a vast and incessant trek with rugged terrains.
-You’re required to spend almost two weeks on the road, climbing steep hills, and narrow lanes.
+You must spend almost two weeks on the road, climbing steep hills and narrow lanes.

 The journey to Manaslu begins from the foothills of Soti Khola and then the way up to the circuit.
-You’ll be walking your way along the Budhi Gandaki River and terrace fields, which offer a stunning view.
+You’ll walk along the Budhi Gandaki River and terrace fields, which offer a stunning view.

-From far remote hills to soaring mountains and river valleys, you’ll be spending the day in and day out climbing the rugged hills and valley glaciers.
+From far remote hills to soaring mountains and river valleys, you’ll spend the day in and day out climbing the rugged hills and valley glaciers.
 Steep trails, wearying switchbacks, and headlong drops are to be expected during the trek.

 But trekking is not easier as trekkers have to spend an average of 5-6 hours on the trails, walking jagged hills and wild tropical forests in Manaslu Conservation Area.
 The whirling descent to the river gorge and ascent to the rocky hills is quite painful.